transport-nantes/tn_web/README.md

 Vagrant and VirtualBox are optional (but recommended) if you use Linux.
 Those two software will be used to create a virtual machine on which you will run the website.
 This machine is will be running Ubuntu 20.04, and Vagrant is used to script the installation of requirements on it.
 The following instructions assume you have installed all the softwares listed above.
+For Mac users, VirtualBox won't run on the new M1 chips(i.e. M1, M1 Pro, M1 Max) so follow the instructions below for Mac users.

 ## Setting the local environment

 ### Setting Django and Vagrant environment
 At the end of those instructions, you should be able to run a local version of the website.

-1. Fork the repository
-Fork the repository on GitHub.
+1. Fork the repository on GitHub.
 Let's assume you have created a new repository called `mobilitains` in `/Documents/mobilitains`.

 2. Use the `cd` command to change the current directory to the repository.
-Ex :  `cd /Documents/mobilitains/`
+E.g. :  `cd /Documents/mobilitains/`

 3. Use `vagrant up --provision` to create the virtual machine.
 This can take some times depending on your internet connection.
 It creates an Ubuntu environnement with all requirements to run the website (Django etc.).